lbrios/essex-service-design-toolkit/docs/documentation/core/common-service-patterns/service-patterns/check-something/check-before-you-apply/decision-making-about-whether-to-apply.md

 # Decision making about whether to apply

 ## Overview
-Once a user has decided a service may be relevant to them, they will need to find out whether they are eligible for the service they are applying for.
+Once a user has decided a service may be relevant to them, they will need to find out whether they are eligible for the service they're applying for.
 The ways in which this can happen will vary by how complex the eligibility criteria are.

 ## User needs

-I need to decide whether this service is the right thing for me
+I need to decide whether this service is the right thing for me.

 ## User flow